The biggest logistics challenge of a generation

 Post-Brexit delays

-The Pfizer vaccine is manufactured in Belgium, and as of January first, will be crossing out of Europe and into the UK.
+The Pfizer vaccine is manufactured in Belgium, and as if January first, will be crossing iut of Europe and into the UK.
 It is possible that there will be significant delays in transporting and releasing goods across borders.
 A contingency plan to airlift the vaccine into the UK may be a necessity.

 Storage and administration challenges